tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The most important elements of the BDQ standard are the structure that holds explicit descriptions of what a data quality Test is intended to do, and the consistent structure for reporting the results from the execution of a Test upon data.
 We expect that implementers will implement suites of these Tests that fit their `Data Quality Needs` (their `Use Case`), including Tests that are specifically suited for their domain.
 The BDQ standard provides a coherent library of Tests that can be applied to the set of defined `bdqffdq:UseCases` in BDQ, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a coherent suite.

 Results from each Test MUST be produced in the form `Response.status`, `Response.result`, and `Response.comment`, with one Test producing one Response.
 Results MAY include `Response.qualifier` (see section [4 Extension Points](#4-extension-points-normative)).
 The values of `Response.status` and `Response.result` MUST be those specified.
 This standard is agnostic concerning data structures and serializations of a `Response`.
 The standard is agnostic concerning internationalization and languages of labels applied to human readable presentations of values within a `Response`.
-See the [Structure of Response](../../bdqtest/index.md#31-structure-of-response-normative) section of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on `Responses` as RDF or as data structures.
-See section [5.1 The Response Object](#51-the-tesponse-object-normative) for further normative guidance on `Responses`.
+See  [3.1 Structure of Response (normative)](../../bdqtest/index.md#31-structure-of-response-normative) in [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on `Responses` as RDF or as data structures.
+See section [5.1 The Response Object](#51-the-response-object-normative) for further normative guidance on `Responses`.

-Additional Tests that conform to the BDQ standard MUST describe those Tests using the BDQ [Fitness for Use Framework](../../bdqffdq/index.md), those Tests MUST use the same `Response` structures, and those Tests MUST be related to `bdqffdq:UseCases`, either those defined in the standard or additional `Use Cases`.
+Additional Tests that conform to the BDQ standard MUST describe those Tests using the BDQ [Fitness for Use Framework Ontology](../../bdqffdq/index.md), those Tests MUST use the same `Response` structures, and those Tests MUST be related to `bdqffdq:UseCases`, either those defined in the standard or additional `Use Cases`.

 Implementations MUST provide Parameterized Tests that support the default `Parameter` values.
 Implementations SHOULD provide for Parameterized Tests to take parameters, but MAY produce an `Implementation` of a Parameterized Test that takes no parameters but only uses a default parameter value applicable within their domain.